gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 The closing of the DTLS connection when the SCTP association is in PROTECTED state is done by having the DTLS connection send a DTLS Close_Alert.
 Note the difference in process for DTLS 1.2 and DTLS 1.3.
+Where sending the DTLS 1.2 Close_Alert will trigger an immediate close also in the peer.
+Which is why it is recommended to ensure that one have received packets from the peer using the new DTLS connection.

-When DTLS closure for a DTLS connection is completed, the related DCI is released.
+When DTLS closure for a DTLS connection is completed, the related DCI is released in the DTLS protection engine.

 ## Error Cases